cardboard-iguana/cardboard-iguana.com/notes/tryhackme-net-sec-challenge.md

 sudo nmap -v -Pn -n -T4 -sN -p- 10.10.34.244
 ```

-"Null scan" is apparently the right answer, as the challenge provided the flag almost immediately (which doesn't *actually* make any sense, but whatever...).
+"Null scan" is apparently the right answer, as the challenge provided the flag almost immediately (which doesn't *actually* make any sense, but whatever…).

 > Browsing to http://10.10.152.115:8080 displays a small challenge that will give you a flag once you solve it.
 What is the flag? - THM{f7443f99}